Karol-Waliszewski/Karol-Waliszewski/README.md

 # Hi there, Karol Waliszewski here 👋

 ## About me 😄
 My name is Karol Waliszewski.
-I am a student of the Wrocław University of Technology with a passion for programming and street training.
+I am a student of the Wrocław University of Technology with a passion for programming and street workout.
 Since I had access to games, I preferred to edit them than play them, but my adventure with programming began at the beginning of high school.
 I was learning C++ at first, but after some time I tried Web Development and that was it!

 I am currently working as Web Developer and create many advanced web applications at my job.
 If I have some time I also work on my personal side projects, which you can check on my GitHub :)